 Also, there is evidence that the person in charge of the MPC meeting has more power and can influence other members' decisions; however the final product is a political equilibrium.
-Laurence Meyer, Board Governor of the FOCM from 1996 to 2002, remarks on "the chairman's disproportionate influence on FOMC decisions" and on "his efforts to build consensus around his policy recommendations" 17.
-Similarly, Sherman Maisel, who was a member of the Board during Burns' chairmanship also points out that "while the influence of the Chairman is indeed great, he does not make policy alone" 18.
-Then, the interest rate decisions come from the interaction between the agenda setter ant the other members of the MPC.
+We borrow some quotes made by Riboni and Ruge-Murcia (2006): Laurence Meyer, Board Governor of the FOCM from 1996 to 2002, remarks on "the chairman's disproportionate influence on FOMC decisions" and on "his efforts to build consensus around his policy recommendations"17.
+Similarly, Sherman Maisel, who was a member of the Board during Burns' chairmanship also points out that "while the influence of the Chairman is indeed great, he does not make policy alone"18.
+Then, the interest rate decisions come from the interaction between the agenda setter and the other members of the MPC.